 One thing I really like is that I can paint it any color I want.
 Even after a few years I can change the colors.

-Check out this video of a teardrop that is PMF, it’s absolutely gorgeous.
+Check out this video of a teardrop that is Poor Mans Fiberglass, it’s absolutely gorgeous.
 She needs to use a better thumbnail for this video, if she put the teardrop as the video thumb she would have so many more views.
 This video made me think about doing the whole teardrop in PMF.

 Watch this video to get a general idea of the process of installing PMF.